7 Tried and True Bath Safety Tips for Toddlers

 It’s unfortunate that children love standing in the bath tub.
 As parents, our heart rate rises as we watch them pull themselves up and stand.

-Also, place a non-slip bath mat in the tub before filling it with water to give them have a stable footing, but also continually ask them to sit down on their bottoms.
+Also, place a non-slip bath mat in the tub before filling it with water to give them a stable footing.

 If you place toys in the bottom of the tub, it will encourage your toddler to play while sitting.

 6. Use the Right Amount of Bath Water